On the Unicity of the Homotopy Theory of Higher Categories: Rezk's complete Segal -spaces form a theory of -categories

+\begin{remark} We note that the construction of a $\Q$, $A$, and $B$ demonstrably satisfying the above properties appears to be somewhat delicate.
+In the case $i=0$ the original published proof \cite[Proposition 6.6]{Rezk} was incorrect, and a corrected proof has been supplied by Rezk in \cite[Proposition 2.1]{MR2740648}.

-\begin{remark} It is possible to give an alternative proof of Lm.~\ref{lma:NonSuspensionSegalIsInTB+TC} which builds directly on Rezk's proof in the case $i=0$.
+It is possible to give an alternative proof of Lemma \ref{lma:NonSuspensionSegalIsInTB+TC} which builds directly on Rezk's proof in the case $i=0$.
 Let $\Q$ be Rezk's category $\Q_{m,n}$ as defined in \cite{MR2740648}, and following Rezk define functors $A^{(i=0)}$ and $B^{(i=0)}$ as the objects

 where we are also using the notation of \cite{MR2740648}.
-Then these choices satisfy the requisite properties for the case $i=0$, the most difficult being \cite[Pr.~2.3]{MR2740648}.
+Then these choices satisfy the requisite properties for the case $i=0$, the most difficult being \cite[Proposition 2.3]{MR2740648}.

 For general $i$, notice that we have inclusions of subobjects

 We may define $A_\delta$ and $B_\delta$ as pullbacks

 Since colimits in $\infty$-topoi are universal we have